smart-edge-open/ido-specs/doc/enhanced-platform-awareness/openness-sriov-multiple-interfaces.md

 Also, each node must be added to the Ansible inventory file `inventory.ini`.

-For example, providing `host_vars/node01/10-open.yml` with the following command will enable 4 VFs for network interface (PF) `ens787f0` and 8 VFs for network interface `ens787f1` of `node1`.
+For example, providing `host_vars/node01/10-open.yml` with the following options will enable 4 VFs for network interface (PF) `ens787f0` and 8 VFs for network interface `ens787f1` of `node1`.

 ```yaml
 sriov: